Hendrik Verwoerd: Legacy

 In 1992, Verwoerd's widow, Betsie Verwoerd, moved to Orania, the Afrikaner settlement founded by her son-in-law.
 She was visited there by South Africa's first democratically elected president, Nelson Mandela, in 1995.

 On the 50th anniversary of Verwoerd's assassination in 2016, some in South Africa argued that Tsafendas should be regarded as an anti-apartheid hero.

 Many major roads, places, and facilities in South African cities and towns were named after Verwoerd.
 In post-apartheid South Africa, there has been a campaign to take down statues of Verwoerd and rename streets and infrastructure named after him.
 Famous examples include H. F. Verwoerd Airport in Port Elizabeth, renamed Chief Dawid Stuurman International Airport; the Verwoerd Dam in the Free State, now the Gariep Dam; H. F. Verwoerd Academic Hospital in Pretoria, now Steve Biko Academic Hospital; and the town of Verwoerdburg, now Centurion.

 Journalist Daniel A. Gross has argued that focusing on Verwoerd as the "architect of apartheid" is too convenient, as it allows the injustices of apartheid to be blamed on a single individual.
 Gross stated this view risks excusing the many other people who were involved in creating and maintaining the system.

-Depiction on coins
+Depiction on stamps and coins

+The 1966 commemorative stamp series featuring Hendrik Verwoerd, designed by Irmin Henkel.

+Following his death, Verwoerd was memorialised on a commemorative postage stamp series issued in late 1966, which featured his portrait designed by artist Irmin Henkel.

-Verwoerd is depicted on the obverses of a pair of .800 fine silver 1 Rand coins dated 1967, which were struck to commemorate him.
+He was also depicted on the obverses of a pair of .800 fine silver 1 Rand coins dated 1967, which were struck to commemorate him.